Interplay between time and energy in bosonic noisy quantum metrology: Squeezing estimation---QEC protocol

 where $\Pi_C$ is a projection onto code space $\mathcal H_C$, $\dot H$ denotes the derivative of Hamiltonian over the estimated parameter, while $\lambda$ and $\mu$ are scalars.
 Once the above are satisfied, after applying a proper QEC, one obtains a unitary evolution $U=\exp(-it \Pi_C (H\otimes\openone_A) \Pi_C)$ on this subspace.

-The first condition guarantees, that the Hamiltonian acts non-trivially inside of the code space, so there appears the signal to be measured.
-The second condition guarantees, that the noise does not act inside of the code space (it may only take the state outside of it).
-The last condition is induced to guarantee, that the orthogonal states of the code space are still perfectly distinguishable after acting the noise, which is necessary for performing QEC.
+The first condition guarantees that the Hamiltonian acts non-trivially inside the code space, so there appears the signal to be measured.
+The second condition guarantees that the noise does not act inside of the code space (it may only take the state outside of it).
+The last condition is introduced to guarantee that the orthogonal states of the code space are still perfectly distinguishable after the action of the noise, which is necessary for performing QEC.

-To satisfy conditions \eqref{eq:cond} in squeezing estimation problem \autoref{sec:squeezing} we choose the subspace spanned by two states:
+To satisfy conditions \eqref{eq:cond} for the squeezing estimation problem in \autoref{sec:squeezing}, we choose the subspace spanned by two states:

 where $\ket{0}_A,\ket{1}_A$ are mutually orthogonal states of ancilla.